drammock/eeg-phone-coding/pubs/manuscript/manuscript.md

 # Acknowledgments {-}

-Special thanks to Mark Hasegawa-Johnson and Ed Lalor who were instrumental in the early development of this technique, and to Nick Foti, \add{Bryan Gick,}
+Special thanks to Mark Hasegawa-Johnson and Ed Lalor who were instrumental in the early development of this technique, and to Nick Foti, Bryan Gick, Alex Gramfort,
-Alex Gramfort,
 Kathleen Hall, Eric Larson, Majid Mirbagheri, and Doug Pulleyblank for helpful and stimulating discussions about various aspects of the project along the way.